How to choose and install a bathroom sink

 • vessel bathroom sinks – installed over the countertop, usually without overflow and no coutout for sink faucet.
 Vessel bathroom sinks are wall mounted or over the countertop.
 The latter are installed only after making the cutout.

 • recessed bathroom sinks – have protruding edge and are installed from top to bottom by cutting out the countertop.
 The cutout is narrower compared to sink’s diameter so that it can be placed over the countertop, while supported by the edge.
-Sink faucet is countertop mounted or wall mounted and siphon is only connected with this sink.
+Sink faucet is countertop mounted or wall mounted and drain trap is only connected with this sink.
 The contact area between bathroom sink and countertop is sealed with sanitary sealant.

 • undermount bathroom sinks – installed under the countertop by bonding the countertop cutout.
 Adhesive must be strong and waterproof.
 Cutout can be round, square, rectangular or oval shape.
 This bathroom sink has wall mounted sink faucet or countertop mounted sink faucet.